asyncvlsi/expropt/README.md

 This library is an addon for the ACT language and core tools (https://github.com/asyncvlsi/act), so they need to be installed, and the tool can not be built without them.

-The library requires you to have yosys (https://github.com/cliffordwolf/yosys.git) and abc (https://github.com/berkeley-abc/abc) and sed (check you package manager) installed on your system and the excutables to be in your $path during runtime use.
+The library requires the standard Unix tool sed (check you package manager) installed on your system and the excutables to be in your $path during runtime use.

-For commercial synthesis, check the exproptcommercial library (closed source because tool APIs are under NDA).
-It will be automatically picked up if installed on your system as a shared library.
+The library has been parameterized so that it picks up any logic synthesis tool for which the appropriate shared object modules have been installed on your system.
+By default, we provide these modules for both abc and yosys.
+The yosys module requires that the yosys logic synthesis tool has been installed on your system.

 ## Example and Test Dependencies